Perry, Pavelski and Stars force Stanley Cup Game 6 vs Tampa - WHIZ News

 Pavelski tied it with 6:45 left in the regulation, laid out to block a shot in the first overtime and Perry’s second goal of the game came in double OT to give the Dallas Stars a 3-2 win over Tampa Bay and force a Game 6 in the Stanley Cup Final.

-Anton Khudobin made 39 saves, and Perry prolonged the series by scoring 9:23 into the second OT.
-It was a manner of redemption for the Stars a night after they lost in OT on a questionable penalty call when Tampa Bay scored on the ensuing power play.
+Anton Khudobin made 39 saves and Perry’s winner 9:23 into the second OT was a manner of redemption for the Stars a night after they lost in OT on a questionable penalty call when Tampa Bay scored on the ensuing power play.
 Game 6 is Monday night.

-“With the way they’re playing, I don’t know if you can call them old,” Stars center Tyler Seguin said.
+“With how they play, I don’t know if you can call them old,” Stars center Tyler Seguin said.
+“They seem to have the best endurance of all of us.
+Joe keeps getting the late goals and Perry played a great game.”

 The Stars stayed alive despite going down to five defensemen for half of regulation when Andrej Sekera was injured blocking a shot midway through the first.
 Sekera returned for the third, a gutty performance that may have saved a team that looked to be running on fumes.

-Dallas might have to dip even further into its already depleted depth in Game 6 if Sekera’s injury is severe enough to add him to the already long list of unavailable players.
-Forward Roope Hintz was the most recent to join that group when he was injured crashing into the boards Friday night.
+“That shows you his compete,” Stars coach Rick Bowness said.
+“Give him a ton of credit for coming back.
+That was tough.”

-The Stars didn’t have much time to regroup after that difficult loss with the first back to back in the final since 2009 and just the second since the mid-1950s.
-Instead of the fatigue wearing them down, they were able to respond in a big way against a healthier opponent.
+The Stars didn’t have much time to regroup from Friday night’s loss, not with the NHL scheduling the first back to back games in the final since 2009 and just the second time since the mid-1950s.
+On a night where both teams at times looked worn down, the Stars were able to respond in a big way against a healthier opponent.

 “They’re a good team,” Lightning defenseman Victor Hedman said.
 “They fought back.”

+Pavelski felt it even worse getting to Game 6 of the 2016 final with the Sharks before falling short.
+Perry brought with him to Dallas a Cup ring from the 2007 Anaheim Ducks, a lifetime in hockey ago.

+“I was a young kid coming into the league at 22 years old and I had the opportunity to win,” Perry said.
+“But here we are, 13 years later and we’ve got a chance to do it with this group.”

-The goal tied Pavelski with Tampa Bay’s Brayden Point for the most goals this postseason with 13.
-It was the 61st of his playoff career, the most among American players.
+Thanks to him and to Pavelski, who is now tied with Tampa Bay’s Brayden Point for the most goals this postseason with 13.
+He also set the career playoff record for goals by an American with 61.

-Asked Friday night about tying that record, Pavelski deadpanned: “Keep it.
-Next question.”
-Thanks to another strong performance from him and Perry, there will be plenty more questions going into Game 6 — including how tired the players are in this grueling bubble-only postseason.

 “We’ll recover,” Pavelski said.
 “We’ve played a lot of hockey the last 24 hours, and we’re having fun.
 We’re not ready to go home quite yet.”